 (they/them/theirs) — Communications Coordinator

-Austin currently serves as VAVP’s Communications Coordinator, and identifies as Non-binary, Queer, and as a survivor of IPV (intimate partner violence).
+Austin currently serves as VAVP’s Communications Coordinator, and identifies as Nonbinary, Queer, and as a survivor of IPV (intimate partner violence).
 These identities and lived experiences have shaped their work and ethos, and drew them to the important work that VAVP does.
 They graduated from Virginia Commonwealth University with a degree in International Social Justice and Gender, Sexuality and Women’s Studies.
 In the past, they have volunteered for community organizations such as local Planned Parenthood chapters, local food pantries and more, which align with their belief in intersectional, grassroots justice.
 Within their role they handle interpersonal and organizational communications, create graphics, and help manage VAVP’s site and social media.
-They currently live in Marshall, VA with their cat, Sushi, and many chickens & pigs.
+They currently live in Richmond, VA with their cat, Sushi.

 Micky Jordan – Board President